stonea/sst-pingpong/README.md

 - `--wavefront` -- add balls along the perimeter of the grid (only works on 2d sim)

 There is also a `--verbose` that if passed prints debugging information.

+# Submission Scripts

+This repository also contains scripts necessary to run scaling evaluations of the ping-pong simulation: `omnisubmit.py` and `omnidispatch.sh`.
+These scripts are meant to be used on a machine that runs jobs using SLURM.
+In general, you will only need to use the `omnisubmit.py` script, which submits the jobs for whatever scaling evaluation you wish to run.